johnharris85/johnharris.io/content/about/_index.md

 ### Personal

 Thanks for visiting my corner of the internet!
-My name is John Harris and I currently live in Seattle, WA (via London, UK and Boston, MA) with my wife and our [2 cats](https://www.instagram.com/tiger_and_leila/).
+My name is John Harris and I currently live in Mukilteo, WA (via London, UK and Boston, MA) with my wife and our [2 cats](https://www.instagram.com/tiger_and_leila/).

 I got interested in computers around 9 yrs old and coded an X-Files fan guide in notepad using HTML before having to learn some hardware stuff to figure out why the original Rainbow Six game wouldn't load past level 5 without a graphics card.